cityofaustin/open-data-suggestions/README.md

 #### Next steps

-Now that requirements have been outlined, the next step is to develop or obtain a digital product that delivers the required features.
+- Develop or obtain a digital product that delivers the specified requirements
+- Write documentation that helps users understand their roles in the Open Data Suggestion process.
+User roles to be addressed include the open data core team, open data liaisons, and suggestors.

 We welcome your feedback for improving the open data suggestion process.
 Share yours with us [here](https://github.com/cityofaustin/open-data-suggestions/issues/new).